Brush Run Church: History of the church

 In 1809, Thomas Campbell, a "seceder" Presbyterian minister who had emigrated from Scotland to western Pennsylvania, established the Christian Association of Washington as a result of his groundbreaking theological treatise, entitled "The Declaration and Address of the Christian Association of Washington."
 On May 4, 1811, the Association reconstituted itself as a congregationally governed church.
 It constructed a meeting house which became known as the Brush Run Church.
-It, along with the Cane Ridge Meeting House in Paris, KY, is considered to be one of the first churches in the Christian group which later became known as the Christian Church (Disciples of Christ).
+It, along with the Cane Ridge Meeting House in Paris, Kentucky, is considered to be one of the first churches in the Christian group which later became known as the Christian Church (Disciples of Christ).

 For nearly fifteen years the Brush Run Church served as the principal worship and communion location for the Thomas Campbell (father) and Alexander (son) inspired and led portion of an American frontier reform movement called at various times and in varying locations: The New Reformation; The disciples of Christ; the Reformers; the Primitive New Testament Church; the Restoration Movement; the Brotherhood; the Church (or Churches) of Christ; the Campbellites; the Christians—as well as other labels attempting an identification depicting the central message or emphasis of the Movement.

 At the first meeting in the Brush Run Church, June 16, 1811, three people requested immersion.
 Inasmuch as they had not previously been sprinkled Thomas Campbell baptized them.
 The birth of Alexander Campbell's first child, March 13, 1812, made the question of infant baptism of vital importance to him.
 He restudied the whole question and became convinced that infant baptism is without New Testament sanction.
 He decided that the child should not be sprinkled.
 This raised a further question in his mind.
 If infant baptism is without New Testament sanction, then one who was sprinkled in infancy has not been baptized.
 On June 12, 1812, Thomas and Alexander Campbell, their wives, and three others were immersed by a Baptist preacher (Rev. Mathias Luce) in Buffalo Creek on a simple confession of faith in Christ.

 Alexander Campbell seems to have taken the lead from this time.
 It was not long until most of the members of the Brush Run Church had been immersed, and this brought them favor with the Baptists.
 Alexander Campbell visited the Redstone Baptist Association shortly after he had been immersed, but was not favorably impressed.
 During the year, however, he visited among the Baptist churches and formed a more favorable opinion.
 After much discussion the Brush Run Church made application to the Redstone Association in the autumn of 1813 for admission.
 They presented a lengthy statement of the conditions under which they would be willing to unite with the Association.
 They formally accepted the Philadelphia Confession, provided they be allowed to preach and teach whatever they learned from the Holy Scriptures "regardless of any creed or formula in Christendom."